GENERAL ADMISSION REQUIREMENTS

 - The university has open enrollment and students may register before any class start-date.

 - A current school catalog is available for students to view prior to enrollment.
-At the time of enrollment, each student receives an electronic school catalog.

 - An orientation is provided for students prior to the first day of class.

-- Students of the Private Security Management program must sign a waiver that states that he/she has made a voluntary decision to participate on the more physically demanding courses and release the university of any liability resulting from this decision.
+- Students of the Private Security Management program must sign a Waiver that states that he/she has made a voluntary decision to participate on the more physically demanding courses and release the university of any liability resulting from this decision.

 ADDITIONAL GRADUATE ADMISSION REQUIREMENTS